calmdentist/whiplash/README.md

-# Whiplash 🚀
+# Facemelt 🚀

 An elegant AMM for maximal degeneracy - unifying spot and leverage trading from day zero, with zero seed capital required to launch.

 ## Overview

-Whiplash is a novel Automated Market Maker (AMM) tailored for memecoin trading by combining spot and leverage trading capabilities from launch.
+Facemelt is a novel Automated Market Maker (AMM) tailored for memecoin trading by combining spot and leverage trading capabilities from launch.
 It features an inbuilt launchpad that allows for the creation of tokens with zero seed capital, tradeable with leverage from day zero.
-Whiplash is pioneering, a modified constant-product AMM design that enables leverage without the need for actual lending/borrowing, while ensuring the pool is always solvent.
+Facemelt is pioneering, a modified constant-product AMM design that enables leverage without the need for actual lending/borrowing, while ensuring the pool is always solvent.

 ## Key Features